-Rabies has not been reported in this country; therefore most travellers are considered to be at low risk.
+- There is risk of rabies in the African territories of Ceuta and Melila in Spain. - Rabies has not been reported in domestic or wild animals in the rest of Spain (including the Balearic Islands and Canary Islands); therefore most travellers are considered to be at low risk.
 However, bats may carry bat lyssavirus (bat rabies).

-- Travellers should avoid contact with bats.
+- Travellers to the African territories of Ceuta and Melila should avoid contact with animals. - For other areas in Spain travellers should avoid contact with bats.
 Bites from bats are frequently unrecognised.
-Rabies-like disease caused by bat lyssaviruses is preventable with prompt post-exposure rabies treatment. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial.
-Although rabies has not been reported in other animals in this country, it is sensible to seek prompt medical advice if bitten or scratched.
-It is possible, although very rare for bats to pass rabies like viruses to other animals including pets. - Post-exposure treatment and advice should be in accordance with national guidelines.
+Rabies-like disease caused by bat lyssaviruses is preventable with prompt post-exposure rabies treatment. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial. - Although rabies has not been reported in other animals in the rest of Spain, it is sensible to seek prompt medical advice if bitten or scratched.
+It is possible, although very rare for bats to pass rabies like viruses to other animals including pets.

+Post-exposure treatment and advice should be in accordance with national guidelines.